College Betting Rules By State

 Arizona

 Fire on the Sun Devils until your heart’s content.
-Betting on game outcomes for all college teams is allowed, but wagering on college player props is prohibited.
+Betting on game outcomes for all college teams is allowed, but wagering on college team and player props is prohibited.

 Arkansas